 But Yoshi's Island is a really good game.
-It's not NEARLY as good as Super Mario World, though.
-SMW is about legit platforming and this...
+It's not nearly as good as Super Mario World, though.
+Super Mario World is about legit platforming and this...
 I don't know.
-It's focus is so much more about navigating the levels.
+Its focus is so much more about navigating the levels.
 They're almost maze-like at times, which inches into Sonic 3 territory for me - and that's a game I hate.
 Luckily, I don't hate this one.
-Maybe it's because this one is more about puzzle solving, which again - I don't LOVE in a platformer, but it's been interesting and there are saving graces.
+Maybe it's because this one is more about puzzle solving, which again - I don't love in a platformer, but it's been interesting and there are saving graces.

 That said, I don't like playing as Yoshi nearly as much as Mario.
 And let's be honest, this is Yoshi's game.
-Call it SMW2 all you want.
+Call it Super Mario World 2 all you want.
 This is really just the first game in the Yoshi series.